JLSteenwyk/treehouse/README.md

 To download the pdf of the phylogeny or the newick tree file, click "Download Plot" or "Download Newick File", respectively.
 <br /><br />

+## Contributions and feedback
+I welcome others contributing phylogenies to treehouse as well as user feedback.
+To provide a phylogeny or feedback, please contact me at jacob[dot]steenwyk[at]vanderbilt[dot]edu.
+Thank you!

 ## Author
 * **Jacob Steenwyk** - [Github page](https://jlsteenwyk.github.io/)